-Measure Background/Rationale Regulation Impact of Measure Macroprudential policy measures Loan to Value (LTV) ratio The LTV policy aims to avoid excessive concentration of credit risk on the property sector.
+Measure Background/Rationale Regulation Impact of Measure Ma croprudential policy measures Loan to Value (LTV) ratio The LTV policy aims to avoid excessive concentration of credit risk on the property sector.
 2012: Regulation on LTV ratio was issued.
 In 2013, The LTV regulation was tightened due to excessive credit growth in the property sector.
 From 2015 up to present, the LTV regulation was relaxed in an effort to maintain the economic growth momentum.
 In particular, BI continued to relax the LTV regulation in 2018, as part of the policy mix recalibration to support the property market in light of possible adverse impacts emanating from BI policy rate hikes to stem capital flows.
 2020: The LTV regulation was relaxed for green property loans.
-2021: The LTV regulation was relaxed to maximum 100 percent first for all residential property (landed houses, apartments and shop houses/office houses).
-Mortgage loans, grew at a stronger rate than investment and working capital loans in 2016-2017, possibly in part due to the relaxation in the LTV regulations.
-While some slowdown has been observed with consumption loans more recently, mortgage loans still hold up, in line with the recalibration of macroprudential policy measures to support the property market.
-Countercyclical Capital Buffer (CCB) The CCB functions as a countercyclical tool to mitigate the build-up of systemic risk from excessive credit growth.
-The CCB is set at 0 percent and is evaluated every 6 months, effective as of January 2016 • NA Macroprudential Liquidity Buffer - MPLB (formerly known as Secondary Reserve Requirement) The MPLB is a countercyclical tool used to counter banks' liquidity pro-cyclical behavior, aiming to manage speculation or excessive risk-taking due to oversupply of liquidity (mostly when credit growth is at an expansionary path), but at the same time, it also aims to provide 2009: Secondary RR was first implemented, set at 2.5 percent of the third party funds in rupiah (TPF).
+2021: The LTV regulation was relaxed to maximum 100 percent first for all residential property (landed houses, apartments and shop houses/office houses). • NA Countercyclical Capital Buffer (CCB) The CCB functions as a countercyclical tool to mitigate the build-up of systemic risk from excessive credit growth.
+The CCB is set at 0 percent and is evaluated every 6 months, effective as of January 2016 • NA I Macroprudential Liquidity Buffer - MPLB (formerly known as Secondary Reserve Requirement) The MPLB is a countercyclical tool used to counter banks' liquidity pro-cyclical behavior, aiming to manage speculation or excessive risk-taking due to oversupply of liquidity (mostly when credit growth is at an expansionary path), but at the same time, it also aims to provide 2009: Secondary RR was first implemented, set at 2.5 percent of the third party funds in rupiah (TPF).
 2013: Secondary RR increased to 4 percent.
 2018: The secondary RR was changed into the Macroprudential Liquidity Buffer (MPLB), set • NA